crystal-ball/componentry/docs/adr/01-theme.md

 - "Breakpoints" is a very familiar term, Tailwind seems to be the only library that refers to them as "screens".
-- "Color(s)" is the most common way to define color in design systesm (eg Polaris and Atlassian), MUI seems to be the only one to use "palette".
+- "Color(s)" is the most common way to define color in design system (eg Polaris and Atlassian), MUI seems to be the only one to use "palette".
 - Although most libraries don't have a namespace for their tokens, "Typography" is the most common way to group styles for text in design systems (eg Polaris and Atlassian)